pjsherpa/Pj-s-Portfolio/README.md

 1. Features on what the webpage has.
 2. Html and CSS codes.
-3. Deployment(consists of URL for Github Repository & Live URL) Screenshot provided of live URL(Ref:img1).
+3. Deployment(consists of URL for Github Repository & Live URL).
-4. Dimension Ipad mini image(Ref:img2).
+4. Screenshot provided of live URL Large desktop 992px & above (Ref:img1).
+Desktop 992px & below(Ref:img2) .Dimension Ipad mini image 768px below(Ref:img3).
-5. Hover features examples(Ref:img3 & img4).
+5. Hover features examples(Ref:img4 & img5).

 This is for employers who requires a portfolio of work samples, as to review if it meets their standards for employment.